TeamLapen/Vampirism/README.md

 Checkout this example project: https://github.com/TeamLapen/VampirismAPIExample

-If you want to create an addon which access all of Vampirism's classes, not just the API, checkout this https://github.com/TeamLapen/VampirismAddonExample and consider contacting maxanier.
+If you want to create an addon which access all of Vampirism's classes, not just the API, checkout this https://github.com/TeamLapen/VampirismAddonExample and consider contacting @maxanier.

 ## Code Structure